Investing Strategy Research

 Price / Book Value

 To a classic value investor, book value appraises a company’s assets.
-A good definition of book value is anything the company can sell for cash now.
+A good definition of book value is the price the company can sell it for in cash now.
 Book value assets include real estate, equipment, inventory, accounts receivable, raw materials, investments, cash assets, intellectual property rights, and patents.

 • Criteria: Lower is better